Transliteration of Ancient Egyptian: Encoding

+The IETF language tag list establishes the code egy-mdctrans and egy-Latn-mdctrans for transliteration of Ancient Egyptian encoded according to the Manuel.

 Unicode

 With the introduction of the Latin Extended Additional block to Unicode version 1.1 (1992), the addition of Egyptological alef and ayin to Unicode version 5.1 (2008) and the addition of Glottal I alias Egyptological yod to Unicode version 12.0 (2019), it is now possible to fully transliterate Egyptian texts using a Unicode typeface.
 The following table lists only the special characters used for various transliteration schemes (see above).

 Egyptological alef, ayin, and yod

 Three characters that are specific to the discipline are required for transliterating Egyptian: